komar41/vigma/README.md

 This will build and start all required services: the backend the and frontend.
 VIGMA's frontend will be available at http://localhost:3000.
 Follow this [link](https://github.com/komar41/vigma/blob/main/notebooks/README.md) to learn how to use the **VIGMA** Python API.

 ### Installing Manually

+If you want to install VIGMA manually, you should:

 - Follow this [guide](https://docs.anaconda.com/free/anaconda/install/index.html) to install Anaconda.
 - Follow this [link](https://nodejs.org/en/download/) to install Node.
 Prebuilt binaries/installer is the easiest way to perform installation.